Sharing Stories of Local Leaders

 Charlie Powell, People Against Neighborhood Industrial Contamination (PANIC), Birmingham, AL

 If toxic air was causing your friends and family to get sick and die from cancer, what would you do?
 This is the terrifying reality Charlie Powell and other Birmingham activists have grappled with since 2009, when it became clear that toxic air in Northern Birmingham was making residents sick.
 The toxicity isn’t equal for the whole city, however: it is concentrated in four neighborhoods in Northern Birmingham: Harriman Park, Fairmont, Collegeville and North Birmingham.
 All four of these neighborhoods surround the ERP Coke plant, which produces high grade coke for industrial furnaces.
 Coke production is notoriously dirty, and the emissions produced are dangerous to inhale: it’s created by essentially baking coal.
 If a facility doesn’t have proper scrubbers and air purification technologies installed, exposure to emissions can result in cancer.

 Learn about CHEJ’s history post our beginning as a grassroots activist group with Lois Gibbs and Love Canal.

-Listen as Lois Gibbs describes her journey from mother to environmentalist and the mother of Superfund.
+Lois Gibbs was once a grassroots activist herself— listen as she describes her journey from mother to environmentalist and the mother of Superfund.